AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

   * Best for mixing machine learning with game designers' control.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

+* Creating Reward-Maximization-Based AI Player Model

+  * Allows the creation of AI players that maximizes positive rewards.

+  * May outcompete real players.

+  * May exploit bugs and glitches.

 * Creating Reward-Maximization-Based Reactionary AI Player Model